MedZouhaierDLH/delivery_app_/README.md

 ## Navigation Flow

-To help users and developers understand how to navigate between the pages, include a diagram or flowchart showing the relationships between them.
+To help users and developers understand how to navigate between the pages

 ![Screen Shot 2024-03-06 at 5 26 58 pm](https://github.com/user-attachments/assets/45106bcf-5890-498b-bba5-4a3a6765d8fc)